 In the aforementioned Chinatown is where you’ll find a fusion of Thai and Chinese cuisine, with sukiyaki being one of Thailand’s most popular street foods.
 It’s essentially a big hotpot full of meats and vegetables, but there’s a huge choice regarding what you want in it – beef and pork are common, but you could also have seafood if you wish.
 There’s noodles, egg, chilli and garlic in the broth, too, but the choice is really all yours.
 Either way, it’ll be delicious.

 Bangkok isn’t the only place with an abundance of street food.
 In fact, Vietnam’s Hanoi has so much on offer that it’s commonplace to take a tour just to experience it all.
 So, it’s safe to say there’s something on offer here for everyone.
 Pho is perhaps the most popular and diverse dish on offer and you’ll find it everywhere – the noodle-based dish is usually served either with chicken or beef, and you’ll likely eat it for breakfast.

 But don’t hesitate to try some of the stranger and more eccentric dishes; Banh Mi is like a Vietnamese submarine sandwich, a baguette full to the brim with meat, onions, herbs and chilli; Banh Tom is a concoction of deep-fried sweet potato and shrimp, served with lettuce and dipping sauce.
-You can wash it all down with a glass of Bia Hoi, the homemade beer that is usually drunk the day it is made.
+You can wash it all down with a glass of Bia Hoi, the homemade beer that is usually consumed the same day as it is made.

 What do you recommend I try next while I am in Asia?